roryp/reliable-web-app-pattern-java-workshop/Part4-Reliability/README.md

 In this part, we learned how to test and configure two key code-level design patterns: retry, and circuit-breaker.
 We also learned how to view application logs.

-In the sixth part of our series, we will delve into the use of Azure Monitor, a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
-This powerful tool will aid us in troubleshooting any issues that may arise.
-Following that, in Part 7, we will shift our focus to the utilization of Redis Cache.
-Redis Cache is an in-memory data structure store, used as a database, cache, and message broker.
-We will explore its performance efficiency and how it can be leveraged to enhance the speed and responsiveness of our applications

-Before we proceed to the monitoring section, we need to address the important topic of [Part 5 - Security](../Part5-Security/README.md).
+Next we need to address the important topic of [Part 5 - Security](../Part5-Security/README.md).

 ## Resources
 [Well-Architected Framework reliability portal](https://learn.microsoft.com/azure/well-architected/reliability)